algorandfoundation/algokit-cli/docs/architecture-decisions/2023-06-06_frontend-templates.md

 The following aims to provide a seamless onramp for developers to get started with highly customizable dApp starter projects.
 The idea is to create a set of separate official frontend template repositories to serve as:
 a) A reference for template builders on how to create standalone frontend templates that can be then further coupled with any backend template.
-b) Expand on AlgoKit principles of modularity, maintainability and flexibility by giving developers a choice of preffered technological stack.
+b) Expand on AlgoKit principles of modularity, maintainability and flexibility by giving developers a choice of preferred technological stack.

-The official standalone frontend templates can be build by reusing already established best practices and templates from official backend repositores and by continuing reliance on `copier` for template automation.
+The official standalone frontend templates can be build by reusing already established best practices and templates from official backend repositories and by continuing reliance on `copier` for template automation.
 Another important consideration to keep in mind is that with the introduction of frontend templates we need to establish a clear separation of concerns between the backend and frontend templates to ensure modularity.

 ![Diagram 1](assets/2023-06-06_frontend-templates/modular_templates.jpg)